otrv4/otrv4/otrv4.md

 * Transition `msgstate` to `MSGSTATE_ENCRYPTED`.
 * Initialize the double ratcheting.
 * Send a DRE-Auth Message.
-* If there is an stored message, encrypt it and send it as a Data Message.

-(TODO: stored messages?
-I don't know if we have those anymore.
-Should we?
-Can there be morethan one?)

 #### Receiving a DRE-Auth message